 About The Team At Marshall Grinder Debski Pitts

-Our lawyers are members of acclaimed organizations, such as the Akron Bar Association and the Workers’ Law and Justice Group.
-Our attorneys have worked in a variety of related roles such as an adjunct professor of workers’ compensation law at the University of Akron School of Law, and as a district hearing officer for the Ohio Industrial Commission (IC), one of the agencies that administer Ohio’s workers’ compensation system.
+Our lawyers are members of acclaimed organizations, such as the Akron Bar Association, The Ohio Association of Justice, and the Workers’ Law and Justice Group.
+Our attorneys, past and present, have worked in a variety of related roles such as an adjunct professor of workers’ compensation law at the University of Akron School of Law, as a settlement advisor with the Ohio Bureau of Workers’ Compensation, and as a District Hearing Officer for the Ohio Industrial Commission (IC), the agency that holds hearings should in a workers’ compensation dispute.
 Real-world experiences like these further add to the knowledge and insight within our offices.